Color blood indicator formula. Blood color index is reduced: reasons. Reasons for deviation from the norm

 ((3 x 135) / 4.28) / 100 = 0.95

-The norm of the color index of blood in an adult is in the range from 0.85 to 1.05 units.
-The example shows that the value of the CPC for the subject is within the permissible limits.
+The normal blood color index for an adult ranges from 0.85 to 1.05 units.
+The example shows that the CPC value of the subject is within acceptable limits.
 This means that the patient does not have a disease such as anemia.
-To identify other diseases, it is important to consider the size of the red blood cells and the amount of hemoglobin in each blood cell.
-If the color indicator is normal, but at the same time the level of erythrocytes and hemoglobin fluctuates, then the calculations make it possible to assume that a person has some pathology.
+To identify other diseases, it is important to consider the size of red blood cells and the amount of hemoglobin in each blood cell.
+If the color indicator is normal, but at the same time the level of red blood cells and hemoglobin fluctuates, then calculations make it possible to assume that a person has some pathology.

-In newborn infants, the norm of the color indicator differs from that of adults and is characterized by a large range.
+In newborn infants, the norm of the color index differs from that of adults and is characterized by a large range.
 From birth to the 1st month of life, the color index of blood in children normally reaches 1.2.
-This is due to the fact that in newborns, cells with fetal hemoglobin are still present in the circulatory system.
-From one year to five years, the CPU decreases to the level of 0.8.
+This is due to the fact that newborns still have cells with fetal hemoglobin in their circulatory system.
+Already from one year to 5 years, the CPU decreases to the level of 0.8.
 In the blood of a child from 5 to 10 years old, a value is established that normally corresponds to an adult.

-If the color indicator is determined within the normal range, then this condition is called normochromia.
+If the color index is determined to be within normal limits, then this condition is called normochromia.

 Exceeding the norm of hemoglobin

 An important component of blood is hemoglobin.
-Its designation plays a key role in CPU computing.
-It is he who gives it a red color and carries out the transport of protein.
+Its notation plays a key role in CPU calculations.
+It is he who gives it its red color and carries out protein transport.
 Hemoglobin helps oxygenate the blood from the lungs.
-When a person's bone marrow stops producing enough red blood cells, a disease such as anemia (anemia) develops.
-It is possible to identify this pathology only by conducting a clinical blood test, the color indicator of which will differ significantly from the permissible norm.
+When a person's bone marrow stops producing enough red blood cells, a disease called anemia (anemia) develops.
+This pathology can be identified only by conducting a clinical blood test, the color indicator of which will differ significantly from the permissible norm.

 Anemia occurs due to oxygen starvation of cells.
 Without oxygen, their basic functions are disrupted, which leads to their mass death.
 The lack of oxygen negatively affects all organs and tissues in the human body.
-Analysis in such a situation will show a low color index of blood.
+An analysis in such a situation will show a low color index of the blood.

-In some cases, an abnormality occurs when the amount of hemoglobin in the blood serum increases sharply, despite the fact that the number of red cells themselves is small.
+In some cases, an anomaly occurs when the amount of hemoglobin increases sharply in the blood serum, despite the fact that the number of red cells themselves is small.
 In such cases, the indicator in the blood test exceeds 1.1 units.
-Hyperchromic anemia sets in.
-The causes of such a disorder may be the following disorders:
+Hyperchromic anemia occurs.
+The following disorders may be the causes of this disorder:

 • Lack of vitamin B12;